-Public schools are increasingly spending taxpayer money on programs that push quasi-Marxist ideology on their students.
+Public schools across the United States increasingly are spending taxpayer money on programs that push quasi-Marxist ideology on their students.

-School districts across the nation have spent hundreds of thousands of dollars on programs such as Deep Equity, Youth Equity Stewardship (YES), and others that claim to help minority students do better at school, but have an ideological agenda mixed in.
+School districts have spent hundreds of thousands of dollars on programs such as Deep Equity, Youth Equity Stewardship (YES), and others that claim to help minority students do better at school, but have an ideological agenda mixed in.

-Deep Equity and YES are provided by California-based educational for-profit Corwin.
-On their face, the programs look to expose teachers and students to different cultures to help them better understand students of different backgrounds.
+Deep Equity and YES are provided by California-based for-profit educational company Corwin.
+On their face, the programs seek to expose teachers and students to different cultures to help them better understand students of different backgrounds.
 But piggybacked on that notion is the introduction of more far-left, progressive political theories such as “intersectionality” and “white privilege.”

-Similar programs and initiatives have been introduced to thousands of schools across the nation, many times, it appears, without parents’ noticing or understanding what they entail.
+Similar programs and initiatives have been introduced to thousands of schools, and many times, it appears that’s happened without parents noticing or understanding what they entail.

 Instead of focusing solely on “class struggle,” the theory applies the Marxist concept of “struggle” broadly to relationships between races, genders, ethnicities, religions, and a plethora of other “identity groups.”